Cristian91493/Project1-Game/README.md

 1. Click on the watter ripple and wait for the bobber to disappear and the rod to swing aggresssively
 2. when the splash comes up, if it comes up, click on it
 3. You will be redirected to a puzzle game.
+4. To complete the puzzle you must match the colors of the squares, when they all match you will get an alert and recieve a reward.